 I read many different types of books, but what I love to read the most is a truly badass book.
 From the day I first opened up an Edgar Rice Burroughs novel as a child, I was hooked on the simple literary delights of a well-placed punch to the face.
 However, it is an unfortunate truth that it is a rare badass book in which ALL the parts are “good” parts.
 Often, the good parts are tempered with a large amount of boring parts.
 In this feature, I will select, from among all the parts of each featured book, only the good parts.

 A large portion of my badass book consumption is made up of assassin books.
 Assassins are so badass the word itself has TWO asses!
 Assassins not only live outside society’s norms and laws, but, adorably, nearly always have a heart of gold.
-I mean, yes, each assassin might be a soulless sociopath at heart, but every assassin book/movie/tv series devotes a large part of the narrative to, explaining how their assassin isn’t as bad as the others because of their CODE, and also because they like to feed stray cats and stuff.
+I mean, yes, each assassin might be a soulless sociopath at their core, but every assassin book/movie/tv series devotes a large part of the narrative to explaining how their assassin isn’t as bad as the others because of their CODE–and also because they like to feed stray cats and stuff.

 Shibumi starts with a Mr. Diamond, who works for the “Mother Company” overseeing a CIA fuck up.
 You see, in this world, big oil interests from both the West and the Middle-east have all banded together to basically “run” the CIA, America, and the world in order to protect their money.
 It’s honestly not all that different from how our actual world works give or take an overarching secret organization or two.